095056/Luis/Termux-and-Android-10.md

-**Android 10 transition has been cancelled and as result Termux will not receive updates on Play Store anymore.** Google Policy for Android applications require to bump target SDK level to at least 29, but we cannot do that due to Termux application design.
+**Android 10 transition has been cancelled and as result Termux will not receive updates on Play Store anymore.** Google policy for Android applications require to bump target SDK level to at least 29, but we cannot do that due to Termux application design.

 Use Termux application and add-ons from F-Droid.

-# What problem with Android 10 ?
+# What problem with Android 10?
 That are all operating system behavior changes.
 Specifically, this one: https://developer.android.com/about/versions/10/behavior-changes-all#execute-permission